HL7/US-Core/input/intro-notes/StructureDefinition-us-core-implantable-device-intro.md

       - The [Parse UDI API](https://accessgudid.nlm.nih.gov/resources/developers/parse_udi_api) allows users to pass a UDI and return each part of the UDI in a structured format (specifically the serialNumber, lotNumber, expirationDate, distinctIdentifier (returned as donation_id) or manufactureDate).

 - Implantable medical devices that have UDI information **SHALL** represent the UDI code in `Device.udiCarrier.carrierHRF`.
-   - All of the five UDI-PI elements that are present in the UDI code **SHALL** be represented in the corresponding US Core Implantable Device Profile element.
+   - All five UDI-PI elements represented in the UDI code may not always be present in every UDI instance.
+However, those UDI-PI elements present **SHALL** be represented in the US Core Implantable Device Profile.

    UDI may not be present in all scenarios such as historical implantable devices, patient reported implant information, payer reported devices, or improperly documented implants.
 If UDI is not present and the manufacturer and/or model number information is available, they **SHOULD** be included to support historical reports of implantable medical devices as follows: